kevinpalm/red_hat_customers/report.md

 and appended the predictions to the test data frame
 4. I returned predictions and the leaked labels to the original testing index.

+I had a little difficulty with memory management while I was setting up the PCA stage of this project, but otherwise I had pretty smooth sailing.
+By the time that I was feature engineering, I already had a pretty clear idea of what I wanted to try first because of all the EDA that I did at the beginning of the project.

 ### Refinement
 The out of the box gradient boosting regressor did beat the benchmark